Fun things to do during May half term in England, Scotland and Wales

 Hop along to Birdland Park & Gardens over the May half term holidays and join in their Penguin Week celebrations.
 There’s a packed programme of penguin-themed events and activities taking place throughout the holidays.
 The Bourton-on-the-Water wildlife attraction is home to England’s only breeding colony of king penguins.
 The kings share their beach-themed home with a group of comical Humboldts.
 For more information visit birdland.co.uk.

-Explore the new tropical house at Marwell Zoo in Hampshire – open every day
+Meet the BRICKOSAURS at Marwell Zoo in Hampshire – open every day

-Animal fans will love a visit to the new Marwell Zoo Tropical House, which allows visitors to step inside a rainforest habitat.
+Marwell is hosting the very first exhibition of giant brick dinosaurs.
+BRICKOSAURS is a prehistoric experience featuring a total of 50 sculptures built with two million LEGO bricks.
+As well as this interactive attraction, animal fans will love a visit to the Marwell Zoo Tropical House which opened last year, allowing visitors to step inside a rainforest habitat.
 Even better, kids will be fascinated to hear how the exhibition is powered by poo collected from enclosures around the zoo.

 Climb up into the canopy for a birds eye view of the tropical animals, waterfall and forest floor.
 In amongst the foliage you might spot a Linn’s two-toed sloth, mouse deer, or pygmy marmosets on their private primate island.
 There’s also a Top Trumps challenge happening around the park during May half term.
 For more information visit marwell.org.uk/zoo.

-Get creative at Manchester’s Museum of Science and Industry – 26 to 27 May
+MakeFest at Manchester’s Museum of Science and Industry – 25 May to 2 June, 2019

 Take your budding scientists to Manchester’s Museum of Science and Industry over the Bank Holiday Weekend for a special event aimed at celebrating the art of making things.
 MakeFest gives visitors of all ages the chance to get involved in DIY tech, engineering, craft and creativity.
 You can solder, stitch, print, code and engineer products of your own design and a few under the guidance of the museum’s expert Explainer Team.